 From your MailChimp dashboard, click the Create Campaign pull-down menu, and choose RSS-Driven Campaign.

-Choose the list and/or segment that will receive the campaign.
+Choose the list and/or segment (we’ll explain more about these later) that will receive the campaign.
 Click Next.

-Name your campaign, give it a subject, and review additional options on the preferences screen.
-There’s also an option to auto-tweet your campaign from this screen (more on auto-tweets in the Social Sharing section).
+Name your campaign, give it a subject, and review the additional options on the preferences screen.
+There’s also an option to auto-tweet or auto-post the campaign to Facebook from this screen.
 Click Next.

-Use our handy merge tag cheat sheet if you want to customize how your RSS feed is displayed in your campaign.
-Click Open Popup Preview under the Preview & Test pull-down menu to pull in live content and see exactly how your campaign will look when it’s delivered.
-After you’ve completed the template, click Next.
+Use our handy merge tag cheatsheet if you want to customize how your RSS feed is displayed in your campaign.
+Click Enter Preview Mode under the Preview and Test menu to pull in live content and see exactly how your campaign will look when it’s delivered.
+You can also send tests of the campaign or use our link checker tool to make sure all the links in your campaign are valid from this menu.
+After you’ve completed the campaign design process, click Next.

-Confirm the details of your campaign, send a test, and if everything looks good, click Start RSS Campaign.
-Your first campaign will be delivered after your next blog post and at the frequency you determined in setup.
+Confirm the details of your campaign, send one final test, and if everything looks good, click Start RSS.
+Your first campaign will be delivered after your next blog post and at the frequency you determined during setup.